stephengpope/no-code-architects-toolkit/docs/toolkit/test.md

 ## 1. Overview

 The `/v1/toolkit/test` endpoint is a part of the NCA Toolkit API and is designed to test the API setup.
 It creates a temporary file, uploads it to cloud storage, and then returns the upload URL.
-This endpoint serves as a simple test to ensure that the API is correctly installed and configured.
+This endpoint serves as a simple test to ensure that the API is properly configured and functioning correctly.

 ## 2. Endpoint